 İyilik İçin Sanat Derneği

 ART MEETING

-*Our art meetings are free for our members, 500 TL for their guests, and 250 TL for children over the age of 12.
-For your guests, we ask that they be deposited to our association account as a donation before the trip.
+*Our art meetings are free for our members, 500 TL for guests, and 250 TL for children over the age of 12.
+We kindly ask that your guests make a donation to our association account before the trip.

+İyilik İçin Sanat Derneği